scommons/sbt-scommons-utils/docs/index.md

 val scommonsBundlesFileFilter: SettingKey[FileFilter] = settingKey[FileFilter](
   "File filter of bundles files, that should be automatically generated in the webpack directory" )

+val scommonsNodeJsTestLibs: SettingKey[Seq[String]] = settingKey[Seq[String]](
+  "List of JavaScript files, that should be pre-pended to the test fastOptJS output, useful for module mocks" )
 ```

 With default values: